Raïssa Maritain: Jacques Maritain

-She immigrated to France and studied at the Sorbonne, where she met the young Jacques Maritain, a graduate in philosophy who was preparing a degree in science, whom she married in 1904.
-“So we decided to put our trust in the stranger for a while longer; we were going to give credit to existence, as an experience to be had, in the hope that at our vehement appeal the meaning of life would be revealed, that new values would be revealed so clearly that they would lead to our total adherence, and deliver us from the nightmare of a sinister and useless world.
-That if this experiment did not succeed, the solution would be suicide; suicide before the years have gathered their dust, before our young strength is worn out.
+At seventeen she began her studies at the Sorbonne, where she followed courses in science.
+There she met the young Jacques Maritain, a graduate in philosophy who was preparing for a degree in science, and they got engaged.
+However, their encounter with the arid materialism and all-encompassing determinism of their professors, especially Félix Le Dantec, brought them by 1901 to the brink of despair.So we decided to put our trust in the unknown for a while longer; we would extend credit to existence, look upon it as an experiment to be made, in the hope that at our vehement appeal the meaning of life would be revealed, that new values would stand forth so clearly that they would enlist our total adherence, and deliver us from the nightmare of a sinister and useless world.
+But if this experiment did not succeed, the solution would be suicide; suicide before the years accumulated their dust, before our young strength was worn out.
 We wanted to die by free refusal if it was impossible to live according to the truth."In 1904, she spent her holidays in a village in Loiret with her family and Jacques Maritain.
-As hygiene standards are not respected at the inn where they are staying, Raïssa suffers from a sore throat.
-She was diagnosed with retropharyngeal phlegmon, a disease that caused health problems that she would experience until the end of her life and which prevented her from having a regular occupation.
+As hygiene standards were not respected at the inn where they were staying, Raïssa developed a sore throat.
+She was diagnosed as suffering from a retropharyngeal phlegmon, a disease that caused health problems that she would experience until the end of her life and which prevented her from having a regular occupation.

-Henri Bergson's courses at the Collège de France, which Maritain and Raïssa began to attend on the advice of their good friend Charles Péguy, helped them to get out of this despair by enabling them to sense the existence of objective truth and a " the very possibility of metaphysical work.
+Henri Bergson's courses at the Collège de France, which Maritain and Raïssa began to attend on the advice of their good friend Charles Péguy, helped them to get out of this despair by enabling them to sense the existence of objective truth and "the very possibility of metaphysical work".
+They got married in 1904.
+In 1912, Jacques and Raïssa made a private vow to abstain from sexual relations for life.

 Conversion to Catholicism

-Some time after their engagement in 1904, they met Léon Bloy who became their great friend, and converted to Catholicism.
-Their baptism, as well as that of her sister Véra, took place on June 11, 1906, at the Saint-Jean church in Montmartre, with Bloy as godfather.
+Also in 1904, they met Léon Bloy who became their great friend, and they converted to Catholicism.
+Their baptism, as well as that of Raïssa's sister Véra, took place on June 11, 1906, at the Saint-Jean church in Montmartre, with Bloy as godfather.

 After her conversion, Raïssa felt called to have a contemplative life, which was then reserved for nuns.
-With the help of her husband Jacques and her sister Vera, she manages to find a balance between her prayer life and her place in the world.
+With the help of her husband Jacques and her sister Vera, she managed to find a balance between her prayer life and her place in the world.

-Jacques and Raïssa Maritain choose Humbert Clérissac, Dominican, as their first spiritual director.
-After his death, another Dominican, Garrigou-Lagrange, became their spiritual father and their friend.
+Jacques and Raïssa Maritain chose Humbert Clérissac, a Dominican, as their first spiritual director.
+After his death, another Dominican, Réginald Garrigou-Lagrange, became their spiritual father and their friend.